-For this District, Zones 40 and 41 are proposed non-residential developments for commercial use and the base unit of comparison is a factor that is based upon the total acreage of the development and the total square footage of the landscaped area associated with that development.
-Zone L is comprised of properties, both residential and non-residential, benefiting from streetlight improvements and the base unit of comparison is a factor that is based of the development and/or the number of planned parcels and/or units of the development and the number and wattage of the lights associated with that development.
-The following provides a description of the various land use designations and apportionments associated with the improvements provided in the District's Zones 40, 41, and Zone L.
+For this District, Zone 44 is comprised entirely of property for residential development and the base unit of comparison is a factor of the total number of planned parcels and or units of the development.
+The following provides a description of the land use designation and apportionment associated with the improvements provided in the District's Zone 44.

-EBU Application for Properties in Zones 40 & 41
+EBU Application for Properties in Zones 44